yourmercury/interview-project/README.md

 An ordering system for ordering dishes..

 ## APIs
-  ## /getorder :
+  ## GET /getorder :
-    this is a post endpoint that expects the following feilds dish : food
+    this is an endpoint that expects the following feilds
     custormerId: got from your login
-    quantity: how many dishes you want

     it retrns all orders made by a customer

-   ## /createorder
+   ## POST /createorder
-    this is a post endpoint that expects the following feilds
+    this is an endpoint that expects the following feilds
     dish: food
     customerId: got from your login
     quantity: how many dishes

     it returns the order

-   ## /editorder
+   ## POST /editorder
-    this is a post endpoint that expects the following feilds
+    this is an endpoint that expects the following feilds
     dish: food
     id: the order id
     quantity: how many dishes